Average Motorcycle Accident Compensation Amounts in California

 If you’re hurt in a motorcycle accident, you’re probably aware that you may be entitled to compensation for the losses you suffer because of your injuries.

-You may not be as familiar with the process for obtaining your monetary damages.
+You may not be as familiar with the process of obtaining your monetary damages.

 In short, your first step in most cases will be to file a claim with the responsible driver’s insurance company.